Robert McNamara as Secretary of Defense: First Vietnam proposals

+1962 fact finding mission

 In May 1962, McNamara paid his first visit to South Vietnam, where he told the press "every quantitative measurement...shows that we are winning the war".
 Led by General Paul D. Harkins, the officers of MACV altered a map that showed too much of South Vietnam under Viet Cong control, and massaged the statistics to make the VC appear weaker than they were.
 McNamara's "quantitative" style based upon much number-crunching by computers about trends in Vietnam missed the human dimension.
 Aspects of the war such as popular views and attitudes in South Vietnam, and South Vietnamese president Ngô Đình Diệm's "divide and rule" strategy of having multiple government departments compete against one another as a way of staying in power were missed by McNamara's "quantitative" approach as there was no way that computers could calculate these aspects of the war.

 MAAG commander Lieutenant General Lionel C. McGarr returned to the U.S. in July 1962.
 McNamara refused to consult with him about his experiences in Vietnam.
 By this time McGarr opposed any U.S. escalation of force.
 MAAG would be absorbed into MACV in May 1964.

 In late 1962, McNamara ordered planners to assume the withdraw of American advisers from South Vietnam in 1964 as, according to Pentagon calculations, the war should be won by then.
 At the time, McNamara told Kennedy: "There is a new feeling of confidence that victory is possible".